Introduction to Wage Garnishment

 Do I have a chance to fight against wage garnishment?

-The LT11/Letter 1058 will have information about asking for a hearing to request a payment agreement for your unpaid taxes or to challenge the IRS’ assertion that you owe anything at all.
-The hearing must be requested within 30 days of the notice date.
-Wage garnishment will take place about two weeks after this deadline.
+The LT11/Letter 1058 contains details on how to request a hearing to either arrange a payment plan for your unpaid taxes or contest the IRS’s claim that you owe the debt.
+You must submit your hearing request within 30 days from the date on the notice.
+If no request is made, wage garnishment will typically begin about two weeks after this deadline.

 How much do you have to owe the IRS in order to go to jail?